C4ptainCrunch/thesis/source/index.rst

 Mancala
 -------

-Mancala is a ancient family of games played played on many continents :cite:`deVoogt2008`.
+Mancala is a ancient family of games played  on many continents :cite:`deVoogt2008`.
-The word mancala comes from the Arabic word "نقلة"transliterated "naqala" meaning literally "to move".
-Mancala games usually consists of two row of pits each containing a proportionate amount of seeds, stones or shells.
+The word mancala comes from the Arabic word "نقلة", transliterated as "naqala", literally meaning "to move".
+Mancala games usually consist of two rows of pits, each containing a proportionate amount of seeds, stones or shells.
+In the present document, we will name them seeds.
 Usually, these games are played by two opponents who play sequentially.
-The goal for each opponent is to capture as many seeds as possible before the other.
+The goal for each opponent is to capture more seeds than the opponent.

+.. _intro-kalah:

 .. figure:: _static/intro-kalah.jpg

   A wooden Mancala game [#source_kalah]_

 We will focus on Awalé (also sometimes called Oware,  Owari or Ayo), originating from Ghana.
-There are too many other existing variations to list them all here, but a few notable ones are Wari, Bao, Congkak and Kalah, a modern version invented by William Julius Champion Jr. circa 1940.
+There are too many variants to list them all here, but a few notable ones are Wari, Bao, Congkak and Kalah, a modern version invented by William Julius Champion Jr. circa 1940.

+.. todo: version commercialisée et répendue aux US

+.. todo Chamionats ?
+Ligue ?